chriscaraway/blogwebpage/outline.md

 ## Goals

+The aim of this project is to create a fully functional website portfolio that contains homepage, bio, work samples, and links to social media profile.
+Website must have blog posts.

+## Prerequisites

-Develop a fully functional Portfolio | Blog app, using Node, Express and PostgreSQL to write from a postgres database.
+Node, Express and PostgreSQL to write from a postgres database.
+Final product must be hosted on Heroku.

 ## Data Models